-In order for the protection of the Miranda warning to apply, the police must be conducting a custodial interrogation.
+For the protection of the Miranda warning to apply, the police must be conducting a custodial interrogation.
 This means that you must be in custody (you must reasonably believe that you are not free to leave), and the police must be questioning you in connection with an alleged crime.

 5. Charge (or Charges)

-If probable cause exists (or if it appears that probable cause exists), then prosecutors will move forward with pressing charges.
+If probable cause exists (or if it appears that probable cause exists), prosecutors will move forward with pressing charges.
 A charge is a formal allegation of a crime filed in Arizona state court.
 Once you have been formally charged, then your case will be set on the path toward trial.